CLA Get Ready Internships

 1) Prepare: In this phase you will enroll in a specific section of CLA 3002, Career Kickstarter: Finding Internships and Other Career-Related Experiences during fall semester on Monday at 2:30-3:45 pm with a cohort of PES peers.
-This course will guide you through the preparations needed to land an internship and connect you to organizations that have paid internship opportunities available.
+This course will guide you through the preparations needed to land an internship and connect you to organizations and mentors, many that have internship opportunities available.

-2) Bridge: In late fall, CLA will connect and support you through the interview process for a paid internship.
+2) Bridge: In late fall and spring, CLA will continue to connect and support you through the search and interview process for a internship.

-3) Make the Most of Your Internship: Depending on which term you land your internship (spring or summer) you will take ID 3896: Internship Reflection with the CLA Get Ready Internship cohort also completing internships that term.
+3) Make the Most of Your Internship: Depending on which term you land your internship (spring or summer) you will take and internship reflection course (CLA 3896 or CLA 3890) with the CLA Get Ready Internship cohort also completing internships that term.
 This course will provide you with support from your peers and engage you in guided reflection about the experience helping you to construct meaning and practice articulating your growth, and setting you up for future career opportunities.